Tradition and history of the most famous Italian dishes in the world! Here is the list of Italian foods you should try.

 PASTA CARBONARA & PICI CACIO E PEPE

-Carbonara, the sacred monster of Roman cuisine, is one of the most (badly) copied dishes in the world, and perhaps it is appropriate to say that this pasta does not admit of extravagant interpretations!
+Carbonara, the sacred monster of Roman cuisine, is one of the most (badly) copied Italy foods in the world, and perhaps it is appropriate to say that this pasta does not admit of extravagant interpretations!
 The same goes for other famous first courses such as Amatriciana, Cacio e Pepe or Gricia.
 The premise is necessary because in these cases, by changing ingredients and methods, the result changes a lot.
 For pasta Carbonara, few ingredients: eggs, pecorino romano cheese, black pepper and guanciale (pork cheek) with the favoured long pasta shapes.
 In the Cacio e pepe recipe, long pici pasta (with greater thickness and porosity) are perfect!

 PASTA WITH PESTO GENOVESE